Om Namah Shivaya-The universe bows to Lord Shiva, I bow to Lord Shiva.

 The mighty figure of Shiva Natraj has become a household icon of Hinduism and the science behind Nataraja statue is maintaining the symmetry and equilibrium.
 The statue has been finely carved keeping in mind the centre of gravity.
 The distance between the third eye to the heart is exactly that of between the Sun and the Earth.

 Nataraja dance has captured the curiosity of scientists too.
-CERN Shiva statue has been analyzed and observed by physicists to understand the science behind Shiva’s dance or cosmic dance of subatomic particles.
+Physicists have analyzed and observed the CERN Shiva statue to understand the science behind Shiva’s dance or cosmic dance of subatomic particles.
 Here is what the physicists have to say about the Nataraja:

 Ananda k.
 Coomaraswamy- seeing beyond the unsurpassed rhythm, beauty, power, and grace of the Nataraja, once wrote of it “it is the clearest image of the activity of God which any art or religion can boast of.”